 Rituals such as animal sacrifices further illustrate this integration of spiritual and physical healing.
 Pigs or dogs may be offered as acts of purification and atonement for transgressions.
 In particular, the daw-es rite symbolises cleansing and prevention of future misfortunes.
 As one elder clarified:

 "Wen, ta ti irasrasonda idiay ket tapno haan ul-uliten manen wenno diay nadisgrasia ta sapay koma ta haan a maul-ulit kasdiay.
 Isu ti purpose-na didiay, isu ti pannaka-penalty na didiay nagaramid ti haan a rumbeng."
 (Yes, because the purpose of the daw-es is to ensure that a sin or misfortune will not happen again.
-It acts as a penalty for the one who committed wrongdoing.) – Respondent 11
+It acts as a penalty for the one who committed wrongdoing.) – Respondent 11.

 The death of an animal is thus interpreted as absorbing guilt, restoring equilibrium, and safeguarding the community.